rishikeshh09/Spotify-clone/README.md

 Spotify Clone is a full-stack web application that replicates the core functionality of Spotify's music streaming service.
 It features a modern, responsive user interface with authentication, a dynamic song library, and an interactive music player with features like play/pause, skip, volume control, and search functionality..

-# Summary

-This is a music streaming web application built with Node.js backend and vanilla JavaScript frontend.
-Users can register/login, browse a curated collection of 20 popular songs, play music with full player controls, search through the library, like songs, and enjoy a responsive design that mimics Spotify's aesthetic.
-The project demonstrates modern web development practices including API design, authentication, file serving, and dynamic UI generation.

 ## Project Structure